-Our audit was conducted for the purpose of forming opinions on the financial statements of ERB taken as a whole.
-The Schedule of Cash Accounts, as listed in the table of contents, is presented for purposes of additional analysis and is not a required part of the financial statements.
-Such information has been subjected to the auditing procedures applied in the audit of the financial statements and, in our opinion, is fairly stated in all material respects in relation to the financial statements taken as a whole.
+Our audits were conducted for the purpose of forming opinions on the financial statements that comprise the ERB's basic financial statements.
+The accompanying Schedule of Cash Accounts and Schedule of Accountability in Government Act - Performance Measures, as listed in the table of contents, are presented for purposes of additional analysis and are not a required part of the basic financial statements.
+Such information has not been subjected to the auditing procedures applied in the audits of the basic financial statements and, accordingly, we do not express on opinion or provide any assurance on it.